 The city's eclectic downtown has long drawn surfers and hippies with its unique and dynamic blend of San Diego's top surf shops, coffeehouses and record stores, not to mention the beaches in Encinitas are coveted by locals as hidden gems.
 Encinitas is alternately known as the "Flower Capital of the World," because of its extensive collection of unique nurseries and gardens, most extensive of which is the San Diego Botanic Garden.
 Encinitas is also the world's leading grower of the Christmas flower, the poinsettia.

 - Every seat in the two-story Pacific Coast Grill has a view of the ocean.
 Choose from the fresh seafood, oyster bar, fresh ground premium beef burgers and best-selling lobster tacos, plus world-class margaritas.

 - Vigilucci’s Trattoria Italiana serves authentic Italian cuisine in a historic location that used to house the Encinitas Hotel.
 The dog-friendly patio seating provides a wonderful opportunity to people-watch on Highway 101.

 - Located in the historic Santa Fe Railroad Station of 1888, the Pannikin Coffee & Tea is a long-time popular hangout, as much for the lack of wireless internet as the coffee, tea and café food.

-- A favorite beach for surfing in Encinitas, Swami’s was immortialized in the song “Surfin’ USA” by the Beach Boys.
-Take in a few waves if you can wait long enough to get your turn or watch the top notch surfing from the small park at the top of the bluff.
+- A favorite beach for surfing in Encinitas, Swami's was immortalized in the song "Surfin' USA" by the Beach Boys.
+Take in a few waves if you can wait long enough to get your turn or watch the top-notch surfing from the small park at the top of the bluff.

-- Named for the midnight picnics local residents used to have in the early 1900s, Moonlight State Beach is a wide, flat family beach with volleyball and tennis courts, recreational equipment rentals and a snack bar.
+- Named for the midnight picnics local residents used to have in the early 1900s, Moonlight State Beach is a wide and flat family beach with volleyball, tennis courts, recreational equipment rentals and a snack bar.
 A rarity at most beaches these days, Moonlight Beach features fire rings, for post-sunset bonfires and barbecues.

 - Drive down the coastline on Historic Highway 101 from laid-back Oceanside to luxurious La Jolla enjoying the diverse and vibrant communities along the way that capture the true essence of a Southern California vacation.

-- The downtown Encinitas shopping district is over 100 years old.
-Today, the historic buildings house interesting shops and sidewalk cafes, where shoppers can find treasures old and new.
+- The downtown Encinitas shopping district is more than 100 years old.
+Today, the historic buildings house boutique shops and sidewalk cafes, where shoppers can find treasures old and new.